videoDAC/livepeer-gateway/publish-and-consume-content.md

 ### Command Line Interface

-This section explains how to publish and consume content to and from Livepeer Broadcaster using a command line interface (CLI).
+This section explains how to publish and consume content to and from Livepeer Gateway using a command line interface (CLI).

 #### Install `FFmpeg`

-You can test publishing content into a Livepeer Broadcaster using `ffmpeg`.
+You can test publishing content into a Livepeer Gateway using `ffmpeg`.

 Install `FFmpeg` on Linux (Ubuntu) using `sudo apt install ffmpeg`